Red Covered Bridge (Rosedale, Indiana): Destruction

-Shortly after the bridge was damaged by arson in 1969 William Hargrave, former publisher of the Rockville Republican, established a fund, the Covered Bridge Arson Reward Fund, in an effort to discourage arsonist.
+Shortly after the bridge was damaged by arson in 1969, William Hargrave, former publisher of the Rockville Republican, established a fund, the Covered Bridge Arson Reward Fund, in an effort to discourage arsonists.

 However, seven years later, on October 13, 1976, 96 years to the day that it passed its final inspection, the Red Bridge was burnt down by arson.
 Three people were charged with second degree arson and conspiracy to commit a felony.
 All three were soon arrested separately.
-One was arrested by an Indiana State Police detective at a service station.
+One was apprehended by an Indiana State Police detective at a service station.
 Another was arrested at home by Parke County deputies.
 The last was picked up by West Terre Haute police near another service station.
 On October 15, 1976, they were arraigned before Judge Dowd with their cases being continued to October 29.
 Over the objections of the prosecutors the defense attorneys asked for and were granted continuances to study the charges and detailed information.
 They were later released on $50,000 bail each and the venue was moved to Vermillion County with Judge Peter J. Marietta presiding.

 Torch Newspapers would start a campaign to collect funds to rebuild the bridge but as of 2015 the Red Bridge has not been rebuilt or replaced.
 The stones in the three abutments may have been used on the new Bridgeton Covered Bridge and the road is closed.